alexwlchan/highlight-twitter-alt-text/README.md

 ## Tools

-First, I have a couple of CSS snippets that will highlight the presence/absence of alt text.
+I have a couple of CSS snippets that will highlight the presence/absence of alt text.
 One adds an overlay that shows the alt text on the image, the other dims images that don't have any:

 <table>